-- The possibility of your identity being stolen, as a result of you handing the hacker your personal and business information.
+- The possibility of your identity being stolen, as a result of you, handing the hacker your personal and business information.

-When the user enters their login details or some other details into these websites, their information are harvested, the hacker can then access all this confidential information, which has been saved in a file on the server.
+When the user enters their login details or some other details into these websites, their information is harvested, the hacker can then access all this confidential information, which has been saved in a file on the server.

 An example of the types of email you may receive will be something like this: Your personal bank account has been comprised, log into your account to verify your details.
-This is probably one of the most popular methods of acquire your data, that is why companies will always tell you to manually type the URL into the Address Bar.
+This is probably one of the most popular methods to acquire your data, that is why companies will always tell you to manually type the URL into the Address Bar.

 Tips to Protect You from Phishing

 1. Make sure your sensitive data is protected during transmission over networks that are non-protected.
 This can be done, not only with encryption methods but also be very careful when sending confidential information.